Systematically Improvable Numerical Atomic Orbital Basis Using Contracted Truncated Spherical Waves: Results and Discussion

 In Figure~\ref{fig:molecule-summary-plot}(a), the distribution of the energy error NAOs becomes narrower as the number of basis functions increases, and the violin of NSW is nearly invisible, which indicates that the real-space truncation and angular momentum selection introduce negligible error.
 Table~\ref{tab:molecule-total-energies} further shows the detailed error values, and from which it can be observed that for all cases the error decreases subsequently in two basis functions increasing orders pVDZ$\rightarrow$pVTZ$^- \rightarrow$pVQZ$^=$$\rightarrow$NSW, among which the pVTZ can have energy error relative to PW below the chemical accuracy for all systems except the CO, where the error is only 1 meV/atom higher.
 These results suggest pVTZ has good completeness and is reliable in high-precision energy evaluation tasks.

-However, it is not only the number of basis functions that can impact the basis completeness, but the angular momentum of basis functions also matters. pVTZ and pVQZ$^=$ always have a very near number of basis functions, according to Table~\ref{tab:nao-contraction-rcut}, but the performance always differs.
-In the $\mathrm{Br}_2$ case, the number of basis functions of pVTZ (3s3p2d1f) and pVQZ$^=$ (4s4p3d) cases are 29 and 31, respectively, and the difference in the energy errors is 0.063 eV/atom, reflecting the significant difference in the ability to expand the exact wavefunction.
-Such a difference can be explained from the basis optimization based on pVTZ$^-$ (3s3p2d), because there are already many radial functions to reproduce the wavefunction at some level; those basis functions leave the landscape of the s/p/d-type basis function optimization flat or highly non-convex, with no residual significant information in the reference states that can be extracted.
-Alternatively, adding a single f-type basis function may be preferable, enabling further significant reduction in spillage.
+However, basis-set completeness depends not only on the number of basis functions but also on their angular momentum.
+The pVTZ and pVQZ$^=$ basis sets contain similar numbers of basis functions, according to Table~\ref{tab:nao-contraction-rcut}, but the performance differs.
+For example, in the $\mathrm{Br}_2$ case, the number of basis functions of pVTZ (3s3p2d1f) and pVQZ$^=$ (4s4p3d) cases are 29 and 31, respectively.
+In addition, the energy difference is 0.063 eV/atom, reflecting the significant difference in the ability to expand the exact wavefunction.
+This can be explained from the basis optimization based on pVTZ$^-$ (3s3p2d), because sufficient radial functions are already present to reproduce the wavefunction to a given precision; those basis functions leave the landscape of the $s/p/d$-type basis function optimization flat or highly non-convex, as no significant residual information remains to be extracted from the reference states.
+Alternatively, adding a single $f$-type basis function may be preferable, enabling further significant reduction in spillage.
 As a result, pVTZ has spillage $2.189\times10^{-4}$, while pVQZ$^=$ has $7.561\times10^{-4}$.
-Extending the range of states included in spillage (by increasing $n$ in Eqn.~\ref{eq:generalized-spillage}) can also mitigate the ill-conditioning in the basis-function optimization tasks.
+Extending the range of states included in spillage (by increasing $n$ in Eq.~\ref{eq:generalized-spillage}) can also mitigate the ill-conditioning in the basis-function optimization tasks.
 More discussion will be provided in the last section and appendix.
 On the other hand, the NSW basis sets serve as the primitive basis sets and exhibit the smallest energy errors, reaching as low as 2.9 meV/atom on average.
 For $\mathrm{CO}$ and $\mathrm{S}_2$ molecules, the energy errors of NSW are 12 and 1 meV/atom, respectively, which are below the jY basis in Figure 1 in LRH's work (about 30 and 7 meV/atom).